Ordinary days

 Most people think happiness is something you can get.
-If you reach for it hard enough – through habits, purchases, routines – it will eventually land in your hands.
+If you reach for it hard enough – through habits, purchases, routines – it’ll eventually land in your hands.

 I believed that.
 When it didn’t work, I reached a different conclusion: happiness must not be very important.